 - Apply.
 After deciding on a lender, complete the application and submit it along with any required documents, such as pay stubs and bank statements.

 - Get your funds.
 You’ll likely get your money deposited directly into your bank account, often within the same business day – or even within the same hour – of getting approved.
 Some payday lenders also offer cash, cheque, money orders or prepaid debit cards.

-Before taking out a $300 loan or advance, ask yourself a few questions first:
+Before taking out a $300 payday loan or other type of financing, ask yourself a few questions first:

 - Can I ask friends or family instead?
-This might put your relationship on the line, but it’s typically cheaper and more forgiving than any other option.
-You can learn more about how to ask, what to potentially expect and more by reading our guide to family lending.
+This might put your relationship on the line, but it’s typically cheaper and more forgiving than any other $300 loan option.
+You can learn more about how to ask, the kinds of questions to ask and more by reading our guide to family lending.

 - Can I qualify?
 Make sure you meet the lender’s other eligibility criteria, such as employment and bank account requirements.
-For a loan of this size, most lenders won’t require a credit check, so you won’t likely have to worry about your credit score being a factor in qualifying.
+For a loan of this size, some lenders may not even require a credit check, so you may not have to worry about your credit score factoring in to qualifying.

 - How much does it cost?
-Most $300 loans come with a flat fee.
-Consider that, as well as additional costs that you might have to pay like late fees.
+Most $300 payday loans come with a flat fee.
+Make sure to budget for that, as well as additional costs that you might have to pay like late fees.

 - How long do I have to repay?
 Breaking your loan into installments can give you more forgiving repayments, but it often costs more.